Statement of Basic Policies

 As an aid in selection, the library staff consults competent reviewing media and basic lists of standard works.
 Using standards of purpose and quality, the library’s collections will be built to meet the needs and interests of the community – while working within the constraints of the library’s annual materials budget.

-Every book or other library material must meet the following criteria as are applicable to its inclusion in the collection:
+Library materials must meet the following criteria as are applicable to its inclusion in the collection:

 1. Current usefulness or permanent value